 Slate is a metamorphic rock discovered throughout the globe in big deposits.
-It comes in a variety of colors such as blue/gray, green, red, orange, or brown.
-Color veins often run through the tile, meaning no tile is the same.
+It comes in a variety of colours such as blue/grey, green, red, orange, or brown.
+Colour veins often run through the tile, meaning no tile is the same.

 Naturally, slate is slip-resistant, even when it is moist or greasy, making it an optimal material for kitchens, bathrooms or pools.
 It is also durable and used with circulating systems running under the tile to keep the rooms cool or warm.